 Growing Food, Supporting Farmers, and Building Gardens

-Our gardens help to supply fresh, high quality seasonal produce to our pantry and cooking programs.
-Led by experienced green thumb volunteers, these welcoming sites provide our members with hands-on opportunities to reconnect with the land and with the food they eat.
-In our Garden Programs we host a variety of garden workshops, offer farm gleaning opportunities, and promote food growing at home by providing needed supplies and resources.
-These are spaces for learning new skills and places to connect with others in our community.
+Our gardens help to supply fresh, high quality seasonal produce to our Pantry and Food Skills Programs.
+Led by experienced green thumb volunteers, these welcoming sites offer hands-on opportunities to reconnect with the land and the food we eat.
+Through our Garden Programs we host a variety of workshops, tours, farm gleaning opportunities, and educational resources to our members to promote food growing at home.
 Everyone is welcome!

+Since 2019, a beautiful partnership has formed with owners, Jim and Catherine Gowans, of Omnivore Acres Farm.
+What initially started as bountiful donations of farm fresh eggs and gleaning opportunities transformed into The Kitchen’s first ever Farm Season Collaboration in 2021.
+When the Gowans learned that we would be losing our backyard garden as part of the move to our new facility, they saw a mutually beneficial opportunity and invited our team to start growing on 1,500sq feet of prime farm land.
+With Garden Lead, Bruce Saunders, at the helm and a dedicate team of volunteers, our bountiful 2021 growing season far exceeded our wildest dreams with a 8,010 lbs yield in their first season!
 Our partnership with Omnivore Acres not only provides us with the opportunity to support our local food systems, it brings us together to build a stronger, more resilient community.
 Not to mention, our participants love the farm fresh eggs and the variety of fresh veggies provided in their pantry orders!
 We are so grateful for Jim and Catherine’s generosity and continued support.
-Thank You Omnivore Acres!!
-Check out their website and learn more about Omnivore Acres.
+Thank You Omnivore Acres

-Through our exciting new partnership with the Get Growing, Victoria! project, an innovative pandemic inspired initiative, we have been able to expand our program and provide our members with a variety of food plants to choose from – as well as containers and soil!
-This initiative prompted an amazing new resource, Growing Together, a collaboration of people and organizations to help people grow their own food.
-On their website are gardening tips, videos, webinars & courses, a hotline, and so much more.
+Through our exciting new partnership with the Get Growing, Victoria! project, we have been able to expand programs and supply hundreds of members with seedlings twice a year – as well as containers and soil!
+We regularly share gardening resources with our members, including the new and exciting project Growing Together, a collaboration of people and organizations to help people grow their own food.
+On their website, you can find gardening tips, videos, webinars & courses, a hotline, and so much more.
 A great support for all of our new gardeners.